News

 Kleinerman added, "Never did I anticipate being honored with a symposium, having colleagues and former students take time out of their busy lives to travel to honor me.
 I am blown away and grateful to all of you.
 I feel privileged that my life¡¯s work is being recognized by my peers¡ªand more than anything else, I¡¯m honored to have your respect."

-St. Jude Leader in Leukemia Research and Protocols Gave Sutow Lecture
+St. Jude Leader in Leukemia Research and Protocols Gave Sutow Lecture??

 We were honored Friday, Nov.
 1, 2024 to host the W. W. Sutow Visiting Lecturer in Pediatric Oncology-- Ching-Hon Pui, M.D.

-He is a co-leader of the Hematological Malignancies Program at St. Jude Children's Research Hospital in Memphis, Tennessee; director of the China Program at St. Jude Global; and an American Cancer Society Professor.
+He is a co-leader of the Hematological Malignancies Program at St. Jude Children's Research Hospital in Memphis, Tennessee; director of the China Program at St. Jude Global; and an American Cancer Society Professor.?

 Pui's talk was titled, "Refining precision therapies for pediatric acute lymphoblastic leukemias."
 His talk honored Dr. Wataru W. Sutow's legacy in pediatric oncology and covered advances in targeted therapies, risk-adapted treatment strategies, and efforts to reduce long-term side effects.